- Home

 - Applicant must be a legal owner AND occupant of the residential property as of January 1 of the current year;

-- Applicant, spouse, and co-owners residing in the home cannot own any other real estate;
+- Applicant, applicant’s spouse, any co-owner residing in the home cannot own any other real estate;

-- The current year assessed value on applicant’s residential property is $420,000 or less;
+- The current year's assessed value on applicant’s home must be $460,000 or less;

-- Applicant’s household income using IRS Federal Adjusted Gross Income (FAGI) for the 2021 tax year is $60,000 or less;
+- Applicant’s household income using IRS Form 1040 Adjusted Gross Income for the Tax Year 2022 cannot be greater than $60,000;

 Documentation needed: